dbierer/php-class-notes/apache-nov-2017.md

 * A: See: https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html#stickyness
   * When a request is proxied to some back-end, then all following requests from the same user should be proxied to the same back-end.
 Many load balancers implement this feature via a table that maps client IP addresses to back-ends.
 This approach is transparent to clients and back-ends, but suffers from some problems: unequal load distribution if clients are themselves hidden behind proxies, stickyness errors when a client uses a dynamic IP address that changes during a session and loss of stickyness, if the mapping table overflows.

+* Q: from Christopher to All Participants: Does that module also rewrite CSS and JS?
+* A: Need to set mod_proxy_html::ProxyHTMLExtended flag to ¨on¨

+* Q: from Maroun Sleiman to All Participants: RE: stickyness: depends where you are saving the sessions right?
+* A:

 ## ERRATA
 * 52: must Linux s/be most Linux